-Here’s a thing about NFT projects: Some are mere profile picture projects (PFPs), some are still “building” and many have faded into the abyss along with their roadmaps.
-But some take up innovation a few notches.
+Here’s a thing about NFT projects: Some are mere PFPs (profile picture projects), some are still “building”, and many have faded into the abyss along with their roadmaps.
+But some take innovation up a few notches.

-Chiru Labs, the team behind prominent NFT collection Azuki, has released yet another game-changer tech known as the Physical Backed Token (PBT).
-An official tweet from the team said the PBT is “an open source token standard tying a physical item to a digital token on the Ethereum blockchain”.
+Chiru Labs, the team behind Azuki — a prominent NFT collection — has released yet another game-changer tech known as the Physical Backed Token (PBT).
+According to an official tweet from the team, the PBT is “an open source token standard tying a physical item to a digital token on the Ethereum blockchain.”

-In the same Twitter thread, Azuki shared that the first implementation of the PBT will utilise the “BEAN Chip”, a physical cryptographic chip that automatically generates an asymmetric key pair.
-PBT enables decentralised authentication and tracking of the full ownership lineage of physical items.
+In the same Twitter thread, Azuki shared that the first implementation of the PBT will utilise the “BEAN Chip”, which is a physical cryptographic chip that automatically generates an asymmetric key pair that enables decentralised authentication and tracking of the full ownership lineage of the physical item.

-Earlier this year, the Azuki team introduced an improved implementation of the IERC721 standard known as the ERC721A, which supports minting multiple tokens for close to the cost of one.
+Earlier this year, the Azuki team introduced an improved implementation of the IERC721 standard known as the ERC721A — which essentially supports minting multiple tokens for close to the cost of one.
 Today, the ERC721A is widely adopted by other NFT projects to minimise gas costs for minting.

-Less than a week after announcing its experimental concept, the anime-inspired NFT project raised $2.5 million ETH in sales volume from its Proof of Skate auction.
-A fierce bidding war broke out for 8 physical skateboards plated with 24K gold and authenticated by an embedded chip using a new “scan-to-own” feature.
+Less than a week after announcing its experimental new concept, the anime-inspired NFT project raised $2.5 million ETH in sales volume from its “Proof-of-Skate” auction, where a fierce bidding war broke out for eight 24-karat gold-plated physical skateboards authenticated by an embedded chip using the new “scan-to-own” feature.

 27 October 2022

 It’s a done deal.
 Elon Musk, the world’s richest person, is now the official owner of Twitter, one of the world’s most influential social media platforms.